kissmetrics/km-support/_posts/2012-10-19-revenue-report.md

 ## Choosing a custom churn event

-If your business defines churn as an event such as cancelation (common for SaaS businesses), then you'll be able to choose any event that you've tracked with KISSmetrics to use as the churn event.
+If your business defines churn as an event such as cancelation (common for SaaS businesses), then you'll be able to choose any event that you've tracked with Kissmetrics to use as the churn event.

 ![Revenue custom event churn][revenue-customeventchurn]